 We are happy to accept any current, valid prescription from a licensed optometrist or ophthalmologist.
 Theia Vision Care™ is not responsible for the purchase of incorrect prescriptions brought in from other medical professionals.
 We will not be able to accept returns for this reason once the eye-wear is sent to the outside lab.
 Orders for these products are custom-made to your specific prescription and we cannot cancel the orders once they are in production.

 At Theia Vision Care™ we bypass third parties such as vision plans and insurance to pass the saving directly on to you.
 This approach provides you, not the insurance company, with tremendous benefits:

 1. We invest the money in our community, you and your children rather than a corporate, for profit, not medically driven, entity:

 a.
 Over the course of the last year, we have donated well over $5,000 in exams and glasses to our community, firefighters, students and those who cannot afford eye exams.

 b.
 We believe in setting all of our children up for success!
-We provide FREE first eye exams to all children under 18 years old who have never had an eye exam.
+We provide eye exams for children as young as six to eighteen months.
 This is not a promotion.
 This is something that we do because we believe that every child deserves the highest opportunity for success in school, sports and life!

 c.
 Dr. Koeck at Theia Vision Care™ provides educational classes and glasses donations for local Arrow Head High School students, high school classes and career fair